 Each year, we celebrate the feast day of our patron saint, Francis of Assisi, and his stalwart companion, St. Clare, through a week of special events.
 Click here to learn more about St. Clare & St. Francis Week.

-We also have a liturgical ensemble which welcomes singers and instrumentalists.
+We have a liturgical ensemble which welcomes singers and instrumentalists.
 The ensemble is currently inactive, but please contact Tim at [email protected] if you are interested in having this opportunity reactivated.

 Following the tradition and example of our college’s patron saint, St. Francis of Assisi, our office is dedicated to empowering students to share their gifts with others and to continuously serve our community in Brooklyn and beyond.
 This includes helping students fulfill their service requirements by matching them with opportunities throughout the area.